Career Center Services: Provisions for Privacy and Confidentiality

 - Compliance with Title IX which states "all FSU faculty and staff shall report every incident of sexual battery to the Title IX Director (850) 644-6271 and FSU Police (644-1234)."

 - If a court order is received that orders release of information.

 - To protect you or a third party from any immediate or imminent threat to harm.

 The Career Center provides Career Counseling services and provides clinical practicum and internship experience for future counselors and psychologists in CACREP and APA accredited masters and doctoral programs.
-Career Counseling is clinical in nature and falls under the same ethical and legal guidelines as mental health or psychological services and is protected under HIPAA.
+Career Counseling is clinical in nature and falls under the same ethical and legal guidelines as mental health or psychological services.
 At The Career Center, Career Counseling records are confidential with exceptions or limits to confidentiality, as disclosed and agreed upon through informed consent.
 Clients and client information may be discussed by staff within Career Counseling clinical supervision for treatment, administrative, supervisory, and training purposes.
 Release of Career Counseling information to outside entities requires your written permission for a two-way exchange of information with the following exceptions or limits:

 - When there is clear and present danger to you or to others–includes potential suicide or homicide, as well as abuse of children, elderly, or disabled persons.

 - When a client is a minor or an incapacitated adult, information may be released to a parent or guardian.